 I let them deal with it afterwards,

-When I am done in that location, I simply open the app and request for them to come pick everything up.
-(Which I don’t need to be present for btw) I can keep a few items, send it all back, or even cram in some new items I may have purchased.
+When I’m done in that location, I open the app and request a pick-up.
+(Which I don’t need to be present for btw) I can keep a few items, send it all back, or even cram in some new purchases.
 It doesn’t matter to them at all!

 Super easy right?